wohaco/despace/saeve.md

 Indeed, SAEVe is an enhanced version of LLISSE with longer and increased payload that is made possible with larger mass and volume allocation and with the option of an independent entry and landing on Venus.

-Each SAEVe lander will have a mass of approximately 25 kg (~40 kg together with aeroshell and will carry a suite of synergistic instruments and sensors.
+Each SAEVe lander will have a mass of approximately 25 ㎏ (~40 ㎏ together with aeroshell and will carry a suite of synergistic instruments and sensors.
 The instruments are a seismometer, meteorology suite, chemical sensors, heat flux instrument, and an imaging package, consisting of two cubesat cameras, which will operate for a short time at the beginning of the mission.
 A potential Sun position sensor may be included as a technology demonstration for a possible simple but coarse orientation technique.

 ***SAEVe lander concept with subset of instruments and basic dimensions:***